 8. At overnight functions, there will be two adults always present.
 If the youth group has both male and female identifying participants, then there should be at least one female identifying and one male identifying adult leader.

-9. All complaints of a serious nature shall be reported to the Senior Pastor or the Director of Christian Education.
+9. All complaints of a serious nature shall be reported to the Senior Pastor or the Director of Christian Education

 10. All complaints of misconduct shall be investigated promptly by the Senior Pastor or the Director of Christian Education and a report shall be made to the chair of the Christian Education Committee.